fremfi/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather

-This is a simple react application that allows you to search & add books, then categorize them into currently reading, want to read and read.
+This is a simple react application that allows you to;
+- Create a poll
+- Answer a poll and view the percentage of people that chose the same answer as you
+- View the leader board (The more polls and answers you have, the higher your rank is)

 ### Prerequisites
 ```